-Medical aid fraud affects every member
+Medical aid fraud can have many different faces and affects every member

 Refer to our previous article (Part 1) on this topic.
 Now read more about this white-collar crime and the numerous ways in which this fraud is perpetrated.